Puppy needs surgery to remove kebab stick 3 min read

 Pet owners are being warned to stay alert ahead of barbecue season after a German Shepherd puppy nearly died after swallowing a kebab stick, which remained inside her for TWO MONTHS.

 Amazingly, it narrowly avoided damaging 10-month-old Bear’s major organs and was only discovered when she started limping after it passed all the way through to her leg.

-She needed an urgent operation at Abington Park Veterinary Surgery in Northampton to carefully remove the four-inch-long stick.
+She needed an urgent operation at Abington Park Veterinary Surgery, a My Family Vets practice in Northampton, to carefully remove the four-inch-long kebab stick.

 Thankfully, German Shepherd Bear has made a full recovery.
 But while the length of time was exceptional, the team at Abington Park say they face a worrying number of such incidents around this time of year.

 With a boom in post-lockdown barbecues expected as outdoor gathering restrictions ease and spring brings sunnier weather, they are appealing to owners to take extra care and seek urgent help if they suspect a stick has been swallowed.

 Owner Richard Davidson was aware of the dangers after the family’s other dog, Labrador Keats, needed surgery having gulped down a corn on the cob on a stick from the kitchen a couple of years back.